 Thousands protest COVID-19 restrictions in central London

-LONDON (AP) — Thousands gathered Saturday at London's Trafalgar Square to protest lockdowns and social distancing rules imposed to slow the spread of COVID-19.
+LONDON (AP) — Police moved into London’s Trafalgar Square on Saturday afternoon to break up a protest against restrictions imposed to slow the spread of COVID-19 after demonstrators ignored warnings to observe social distancing rules.

+Thousands of people, most of whom weren’t wearing masks, crowded into the iconic square to hear speakers who criticized government-imposed restrictions as an overreaction to the pandemic that needlessly restricted the public’s human rights and freedom of expression.

-London’s Metropolitan Police has warned demonstrators to follow social-distancing rules.
-Police said before the event that officers will first engage with people and explain the social distancing rules, but they may take enforcement action if protesters still fail to comply.
-As the protest began, police were visible around the edges of the crowd but didn't confront protesters, most of whom weren't wearing masks.
+The Metropolitan Police Service had said before the event that officers would first encourage protesters to follow social distancing rules, but that they would take enforcement action if demonstrators failed to comply.
+As the event began, officers were visible around the perimeter of the square, but they didn’t move into the crowd for about three hours.

-“I know there is great frustration to these regulations, but they have been designed to keep everyone safe from what is a lethal virus," Cmdr.
-Ade Adelekan said.
-“By flagrantly gathering in large numbers and ignoring social distancing, you are putting your health and the health of your loved ones at risk.”
+“Crowds in Trafalgar Square have not complied with the conditions of their risk assessment and are putting people in danger of transmitting the virus,'' police said in a statement, adding that, “We are now asking those in Trafalgar Square to leave.''

 The demonstration comes as Parliament prepares to review COVID-19 legislation and the government imposes new restrictions to control the disease.
 Some lawmakers have criticized the government for implementing the rules without parliamentary approval.